 I use the Genesis framework and then a child theme on top, which costs around £70-£75 (depending on the current exchange rate) and I believe it helps to make beautiful websites.
 All my websites have the Genesis framework.

 Once purchased, all you need to do is install your theme (once logged in to WordPress, hover over Appearance and select themes.
 You can install the zip file here and activate your new theme easily.

 There are also plenty of free themes for you to choose from.

 Now you're kicking

 Now that you have purchased your domain and hosting as well as choosing your theme, you are ready to start customising your theme and blogging.
-If you would like to get a logo for your new blog completely free then join Fiverr to get your first job free.
+If you would like to get a logo for your new blog then I can recommend Fiverr.

 If you don't have the time or you still aren't confident enough to make your website, then you can hire me to get your website up and running.
 Just drop me an email at firstname.lastname@example.org to discuss your requirements.

 Join my free 6 week email course to find out tried and tested ways to earn extra money.
 Get exclusive access to the Money Making Mastermind Facebook group with hundreds of members.